+- TORQUE Architecture on page 1

-- TORQUE architecture on page 1
+- Installing TORQUE on page 1

 - Installing TORQUE on page 2

-- Compute nodes on page 5
+- Compute Nodes on page 6

-- Enabling TORQUE as a service on page 7
+- Enabling TORQUE as a Service on page 7

-TORQUE architecture
+TORQUE Architecture

 A TORQUE cluster consists of one head node and many compute nodes.
-The head node runs the pbs server daemon and the compute nodes run the pbs_mom daemon.
+The head node runs the pbs_server daemon and the compute nodes run the pbs_mom daemon.
 Client commands for submitting and managing jobs can be installed on any host (including hosts not running pbs_server or pbs_mom).